Expert ADA & WCAG Accessibility Compliance

 If a website isn't coded correctly, it can make it difficult or sometimes impossible for those of us with disabilities to use the site.

-A law that a handful of plaintiff firms are exploiting to target small businesses with cut and paste lawsuits on a daily basis.
+Making the web accessible to everyone is not only the right thing to do, but also the law — a law that a handful of plaintiff firms are exploiting to target small businesses with cut-and-paste lawsuits on a daily basis.

-In fact, last year there were over 4000 class action website accessibility lawsuits filed against businesses of all sizes.
+In fact, last year, there were over 4,000 class action website accessibility lawsuits filed against businesses of all sizes.

-Most business owners use technology platforms like Shopify, WordPress, Magento Square and Wix to build their sites and may not even know about these accessibility requirements or how to meet them.
+Most business owners use technology platforms like Shopify, WordPress, Magento, Square, and Wix to build their sites and may not even know about these accessibility requirements or how to meet them.

 Complicating the situation, searching for quick accessibility solutions can be tricky.

-You may come across companies that offer to fix your website by adding their one line of code, app or widget.
+You may come across companies that offer to fix your website by adding their one line of code, app, or widget.

-However, these so-called miracle fixes called overlays often don’t live up to their claims and won’t protect you from being sued.
-Last year, approximately 600 businesses were sued even though they had one of these widgets installed.
+However, these so-called miracle fixes — called overlays — often don't live up to their claims and won't protect you from being sued.

 Running a business is already a demanding task that requires a lot of your time and energy.

-The added responsibility of coding websites and understanding the complex details of the web content accessibility guidelines can make things even more challenging.
+The added responsibility of coding websites and understanding the complex details of the Web Content Accessibility Guidelines can make things even more challenging.

-That’s why we created a simple program in consultation with lawyers and using guidance from the DOJ that does all the hard technical work for you.
+That's why we created a simple program — in consultation with lawyers and using guidance from the DOJ — that does all the hard, technical work for you.

-We manually audit, fix, certify, train and monitor your website to ensure accessibility.
+We manually audit, fix, certify, train, and monitor your website to ensure accessibility.

-After our team is done making changes.
-Independent Third party users with disabilities test your website on recorded calls to certify it works properly.
+After our team is done making changes, independent third-party users with disabilities test your website on recorded calls to certify it works properly.

 With Ecomback, you can focus on growing your business and serving your community while we handle website accessibility for you.